andrewcooke/choochoo/docs/impulse.md

 are various standards) is not as sexy, but could work.
 Heart rate is another possibility.

-Second, we need to measure time.
-Presumably an hour's work at a given intensity is "worth" twice as much as 30mins (but this *is* just an assumption - maybe something we could check later).

-Third, we need to decide on a weighting.
+Second, we need to decide on a weighting.
 Harder workouts automatically score more because they are more intense.
 But maybe they should score *extra*?
 Maybe there's some threshold - no matter how long you do easy work, it just doesn't count?
 (These are all valid questions - various approaches have been tried, see [Survey](#survey) below).

-Whatever weighting we choose, we multiply the calculated "intensity" by time.
-This is called Impulse.
+Third, we need to measure time.
+Presumably an hour's work at a given intensity is "worth" twice as much as 30mins (but this *is* just an assumption - maybe something we could check later).
+So we multiply the weighted intensity by time.
+The final result is called Impulse.

 ### Exponential Decay